Top menu

 Nuclear regulatory authority

-The Ministry of Employment and the Economy (MEE) is responsible for the supreme command and control of nuclear energy matters in Finland.
+In the Government structure, STUK reports to the Ministry of Social Affairs and Health which is responsible for the supreme authority and executive direction on the supervision of practices involving exposure to radiation.
+The Ministry of Economic Affairs and Employment (MEAE) is responsible for the supreme command and control of nuclear energy matters in Finland.
 It conducts preparations and administration of the licensing process regarding a nuclear power plant, storage for spent nuclear fuel, a nuclear waste disposal facility or another significant nuclear facility.
-Licences are granted by the government.
+Licenses for nuclear facilities are granted by the government.

 Nuclear activities